goetas/twital/doc/tags/autoescape.rst

 Whether automatic escaping is enabled or not, you can mark a section of a template to be escaped or not by using the ``autoescape`` tag.

-To see how to use it, take a look to this example:
+To see how to use it, take a look at this example:

 .. code-block:: xml+jinja